-- 1. The degree of Bachelor of Science is a degree in the Faculty of Commerce currently offered in Sri Lanka, Singapore and Hong Kong, and to be offered in Dublin at a future date.
-The degree operates in five modes, Mode A (Finance), Mode B (Management), Mode C (Information Technology), Mode D (Marketing) and Mode E (Management Information Systems). - 2.
-To enter the Bachelor of Science degree programme, students must fulfil the NUI matriculation requirements or be eligible to matriculate on the grounds of mature years (to have reached the age of 23 years on January 15 following the date of entry to the programme). - 3.
-The Faculty may grant exemption from Level One of the programme to students with post-secondary qualifications (professional certificates and diplomas) deemed equivalent to the first year of a recognised University degree programme.
-This must include evidence of proficiency in a number of basic disciplines such as business administration, management principles, economics, finance and accounting, management information systems/computing, statistics. - 4.
-Progression from Level Two to Level Three There are no prerequisites in Level Three.
-Courses are taken in sequence from Levels Two through Three, and repeats, if necessary, may be taken when scheduled. - 5.
-Honours
+- The degree of Bachelor of Science is a degree in the Faculty of Commerce currently offered in Sri Lanka, Singapore and Hong Kong.
+It operates in five modes, Mode A (Finance), Mode B (Management), Mode C (Information Technology), Mode D (Marketing) and Mode E (Management Information Systems). - 2.
+Students enter directly to level Two of the programme on the basis of approved Advanced Standing Qualifications.
+These are post-secondary certificates and diplomas deemed equivalent to the first year of a relevant university degree programme.
+This must include evidence of proficiency in a number of basic disciplines such as business administration, management principles, economics, finance and accounting, management information systems/computing statistics. - There are no prerequisites in Level Three.
+Courses are taken in sequence from Levels Two through Three.
+There are two examinations associated with each course.
+The first examination, termed the First Offering held immediately after the course and the second examination (repeat), termed the Second Offering held at a later date.